dhruv0719/SmartRide---E-Ticket-Booking/README.md

    cd SmartRide---E-Ticket-Booking

 2. **Open in your IDE**
-   Open the project in IntelliJ IDEA / Eclipse / VS Code with Java Extension.
+   Open the project in VS Code with Java Extension.

    Ensure Java SDK 17+ is installed.

-3. **Run the GUI**
+4. **Run the GUI**
    Navigate to SmartRideGUI.java

    Right-click and run the main method.